opentable/otj-server/README.md

 ## Flavors

-There are 3 flavors of OTJ Server available:
+There are 2 flavors of OTJ Server available:
- * **JAX-RS** - this uses RestEasy to create web services and as a REST client.
-RestEasy is an implementation of the Java API for RESTful Web Services (JAX-RS) specification.
  * **MVC** - this uses Spring's Model View Controller (MVC) framework to create web services.
 For a REST client with this flavor, we recommend otj-rest-template.
  * **Reactive** - this uses Spring's WebFlux reactive framework to create reactive web services.
 For a REST client with this flavor, we recommend otj-webclient.

 ## Differences Between Flavors

 For the most part we expect the servers to act the same.
 One difference is how we handle CORS headers.
-In JAX-RS we send CORS headers for all requests.
+In the formally supported JAX-RS we send CORS headers for all requests.
 In Spring MVC and WebFlux you need to add a `@CrossOrigin` header to the controller when needed.

 ### Modules

-There are 4 modules in this project, the core module is for code shared in common between both flavors.
+There are 3 modules in this project, the core module is for code shared in common between both flavors.

 ## Getting Started